pawonrat-kh/DataPipeline_PostgreSql_Airflow/README.md

 Hello, My name is Pawonrat Khumngoen.
 In this repository, I will show and walk through my personal project, which is a data pipeline.
 In this project, I developed a data pipeline using a case from previous work about getting files from One Drive and transferring them to Google storage.

-After I researched and learned more data engineer skills from Coursera, I am using this knowledge composed of Data modeling, Data pipeline, Databases, Shell scripting, and Apache Airflow to design and create data pipeline simulation.
+After I researched and learned more Data engineer skills from Coursera, I am using this knowledge composed of Data modeling, Data pipeline, Databases, Shell scripting, and Apache Airflow to design and create data pipeline simulation.
 I used sale coffee transaction data that is stored on Google Drive so the others can access, download, or do step-by-step following my data pipeline easier.

 I used a data pipeline tool, which is Apache Airflow to run the pipeline, set a schedule, and send notifications of DAG status when tasks failed, retried, or success.
 In addition, I used the PostgreSQL database to store data and Docker for running Apache Airflow.